hasier-inan/collection-items/README.md

 # Collection items
 Component to list a set of items based on given categories and items.
-Usage:
+Basic usage:
 ```js
  <CollectionItems
         items={items}